-This "international solidarity" of the bourgeoisie takes on a further special interest because in essence all the economic measures of the fascist government are a concentrated form of carrying out before the war the things which the international bourgeoisie already considers necessary during war itself.
+This "international solidarity" of the bourgeoisse takes on a further special interest because in essence all the economic measures of the fascist government are a concentrated form of carrying out before the war the things which the international bourgeoisie already considers necessary during war itself.
 It is not only a question of mass armaments before the war, of manipulating public opinion, but of immediately carrying out fundamental economic reconstruction in all spheres to conform to the needs of war and covering both industry and agriculture.
-Such a reorganisation is being carried through in all capitalist countries.
+Such a reorganization is being carried through in all capitalist countries.
 But in no single capitalist country is it being carried out to such a degree as in Germany.
 This is made essential by the whole economic and political position of the German bourgeoisie.
 Moreover, as distinct from 1914-18, the private interests of monopolist capital stand out much more openly and cynically now.

-The "new labour regulations" which liquidate even fascist trade unions, which establish unlimited power for the employer in the sphere of wages, and which convert the factory into a barracks of the Frederick the Great epoch, has called forth a new wave of the sharpest hatred, as yet somewhat deadened, of the workers for fascism.
+The "new labor regulations" liquidated even fascist trade unions, established unlimited power for the employer in the sphere of wages, and converted the factory into a barracks of the epoch of Frederick the Great.
 Although the new law only comes into force in June, the employers have already had time to make wide use of the new regulations for directly cutting wages.
-Official fascist statistics which boastfully talk of three million workers brought into industry in 15 months, are at the same time compelled to record the absence of any increase in the total amount of paid wages, and in many cases, a direct reduction.
-The fascists themselves say that while, according to their figures the number of unemployed receiving work from December, 1932, to September, 1933, was 1,700,000, the sum paid out in wages remained practically at one level.
-In its report for 1933 the Krupp Company states that during the year the number of workers increased by 7.762 while the sum paid out was reduced from 69.6 million marks to 67.4 millions.
-The report of the well-known Chemical Trust, the "I. G. Farbenindustrie," shows an increase in the number of workers employed by 35 per cent., while wages increased by only $1\frac{1}{2}$ per cent.
+Official fascist statistics which boastfully talk of three million workers brought into industry in fifteen months, are at the same time compelled to record the absence of any increase in the total amount of paid wages, and in many cases, a direct reduction.
+The fascists themselves say that while, according to their figures, the number of unemployed receiving work from December 1932 to September 1933 was 1,700,000, the sum paid out in wages remained practically at one level.
+In its report for 1933 the Krupp Company states that during the year the number of workers increased by 7,762 while the sum paid out was reduced from 69.6 million marks to 67.4 millions.
+The report of the well-known Chemical Trust, the "I. G. Farbenindustrie", shows an increase in the number of workers employed by 35 per cent, while wages increased by only $1\frac{1}{2}$ per cent.

-The fascist press has been converted into a graveyard as far as information is concerned, and publishes nothing but empty and bombastic speeches by Hitler, Goebbels and all the endless great and small "leaders."
-But the Government institutions are filled with memorandums from the employers uttering warnings as to the "dangerous ferment in the minds" of those in the factories, and endless complaints against the "demagogy" even of the "labour front" which was formed by the police by reshuffling the fascist trade unions.
+The fascist press has been converted into a graveyard as far as information is concerned, and publishes nothing but empty and bombastic speeches by Hitler, Goebbels and all the endless great and small "leaders".
+But the government institutions are filled with memoranda from the employers uttering warnings as to the "dangerous ferment in the minds" of those in the factories, and endless complaints against the "demagogy" even of the "labor front" which was formed by the police by reshuffling the fascist trade unions.

-'The strivings of the national socialists to eliminate class contradictions has remained merely a wish up to now.
-The general prohibition of strikes could only bring about the removal of the outer manifestations of the struggle but could not remove their causes . . . on the whole nothing has changed."
-This, for example, is what is written by the manager of the Lignose Chemical Trust (working chiefly on war orders), in whose factories the workers were most carefully selected, so that in some cases 100 per cent. of the workers are formally members of the national socialist party.
+"The strivings of the national-socialists to eliminate class contradictions has remained merely $a = \pi cish$ up to now.
+The general prohibition of strikes could only bring about the removal of the outer manifestations of the struggle but could not remove their causes...
+On the whole nothing has changed."

+This, for example, is what is written by the manager of the Lignose Chemical Trust (working chiefly on war orders), in whose factories the workers were most carefully selected, so that in some cases 100 per cent of the workers are formally members of the National-Socialist Party.

 The employers' appetites grow from day to day.
-The dreams of the capitalists may be gauged from an intimate conversation of a certain Ober-Regierungsrat, Dr. K., a big business man, which took place on December 22, 1933 :
+The dreams of the capitalists may be gauged from an intimate conversation of a certain Ober-Regierungsrat, Dr. K., a big businessman, which took place on December 22, 1933: